Ryan Landoll, Ph.D., ABPP

 Prior to being stationed at USU, Dr. Landoll held several positions within the 20th Medical Group at Shaw Air Force Base in Sumter, SC.
 He served as the Chief, Mental Health Clinic, and the Behavioral Health Optimization Program Manager.
 He has also deployed as a Survival, Evasion, Resistance, Escape (SERE) Psychologist at Bagram Airfield, Afghanistan, in support of Operations Enduring Freedom and Freedom's Sentinel.

 Dr. Landoll's research interest span several areas in child, pediatric, and health psychology.
-He has over 60 publications and presentations on these topics, as well as areas including school mental health and supervision of clinical assessment.
+He has over 70 publications and presentations on these topics, as well as areas including school mental health and supervision of clinical assessment.
 His research broadly focuses on two main topic areas: primary care behavioral health, and adolescent peer relationships (i.e., romantic relationships, friendships, and peer victimization, including cyber victimization) and internalizing disorders (i.e., social anxiety, depression).
 He is the Principal Investigator for the Military Active-Duty Reproductive + Sexual Health (MARSH) Research Program.
 He is a member of the American Board of Clinical Psychology, the American Psychological Association, the Collaborative on Healthy Parenting in Primary Care, the Society for Military Psychology and the Society of Pediatric Psychology.
 He has held various leadership positions in the American Psychological Association's Division 19 (Society for Military Psychology), including Chair, Early Career Psychology Committee, Chair, APA Convention Program and is the Treasurer-Elect for the Society.

 Representative publications, projects, and/or deployments